Online security

 Criminals use fake e-mails and fake websites.

 They set them up to con people into giving away passwords and bank details.
-The technical word for this is 'phishing'.
+The technical

-For example, they might send you an e-mail that looks like it comes from us and it might contain a link to a website that looks like this one.
-When you try to log on, they can steal your password.
-They could also ask you to make a phone call or reply by e-mail.
+contain a link to a website that looks like this one.
+When you try to log on, they can

 They are good at making their e-mails and websites look realistic.
-But you can often spot the fake ones:
+But you can often spot

 - Strange looking e-mail or web addresses